Graduate Students

 Katy Gardner, B.A.

-Katy is a first year Ph.D. student in the Clinical Psychology Program at the University at Buffalo.
+Katy is a second year Ph.D. student in the Clinical Psychology Program at the University at Buffalo.
 She earned her B.A. in Psychological Science from Colgate University.
 After graduation, she worked for two years as a Research Technician in the Social Development Lab at UB assisting with both the FRIENDS ands PEERS2K projects.
 Katy’s research interests focus on biobehavioral regulation as it relates to social and emotional development in early childhood.
 Email: katygard@buffalo.edu

 Maggie Azu, B.A.

-Maggie is a first year Ph.D. student in the Clinical Psychology Program at the University at Buffalo.
+Maggie is a second year Ph.D. student in the Clinical Psychology Program at the University at Buffalo.
 Before joining the lab, Maggie received her BA in Psychology from Amherst College in Massachusetts.
 She then spent two years studying neural and behavioral markers of autism as a Sara S. Sparrow Fellow in Clinical Neuroscience at the Yale Child Study Center.
 Maggie’s current research interests center on how differences in psychophysiological reactivity and self-regulation combined with experiences in the social environment (e.g., parent-child relationships, peer interactions) together shape children’s developmental trajectories.
 Email: maazu@buffalo.edu